niwtr/map-walker/README.md

 2016-3-3
 Our project has been launched!
 Thanks to all of us!

+2016-3-5
+First developers' meeting, decision of language, utilities, facilities and organization!

 ## License
 We use MIT License.
 Each distribution of this software must contain a copy of a LICENSE file.